Film / Young Doctors in Love

 - "Dr. Prang will not perform a surgery today, he went meshuga."

-- A girl's voice after Brody knocks down a restaurant tent:
+- A girl's voice after Brody knocks down a restaurant tent from an earlier seizure:

 - After Prang teaches Litto the proper location of organs by hitting them and naming what he hit, Flicker tries that on himself.